2022 Welsh local elections

 The 2022 Welsh local elections took place on 5 May 2022 to elect members of all twenty-two local authorities in Wales.
 They were held alongside other local elections in the United Kingdom.
 The previous elections were held in 2017.

-The Welsh Conservatives lost over a third of their seats and their majority in the Monmouthshire County Council.
-Plaid Cymru won outright control of four councils, which was the highest number in the party's history, however their overall number of councillors had decreased.
+The Welsh Conservatives lost over a third of their seats and their majority on Monmouthshire County Council.
+Plaid Cymru won outright control of four councils, which was the highest number in the party's history, however their overall number of councillors elected decreased.

 Background

 In the local elections in 2017, 1,271 seats were elected.
 Welsh Labour won 468 seats, independent candidates won 309 seats, Plaid Cymru won 208 seats, the Welsh Conservatives won 184 seats, and the Welsh Liberal Democrats won 63 seats.
 Other parties including the Wales Green Party won 22 seats.
 The 2022 Welsh local elections were initially scheduled for 2021, to give councillors a four-year term, but they were delayed to 2022 to avoid clashing with the 2021 Senedd election.
 The 2021 Local Government and Elections (Wales) Act permanently changed the term length for councillors from four years to five years.

 Ahead of the 2022 elections, eleven of the twenty-two councils in Wales were under no overall control with no single party holding more than half of the seats.
 Labour controlled seven councils, Independents controlled two councils, and the Conservatives and Plaid Cymru each controlled one council.